-The CNT will be participating in the Paul G. Allen School of Computer Science & Engineering’s UW community open house from 2:00–5:00 p.m. on Friday, March 1, 2019.
+The CNT will be participating in the Bill & Melinda Gates Center Open House from 2:00–5:00 p.m. on Friday, March 1, 2019.
 Join us to see the center’s new headquarters, interact with CNT demonstrations and hear from CNT leadership.
-Space is limited, so make sure to RSVP by February 27.
+An RSVP is recommended, but not required (it's fine to drop-in).

 The Center for Neurotechnology (CNT) is known for its interdisciplinary, collaborative environment and innovative research.
 Now, the CNT will further enhance its role as a hub for innovation and strengthen its on-campus presence at the University of Washington (UW) by moving to the Bill & Melinda Gates Center for Computer Science & Engineering.
 Rajesh Rao, co-director of the CNT, believes that this move will encourage collaboration and partnerships between the CNT and the campus community.

 “Given that the center originated in the Paul G. Allen School of Computer Science & Engineering (CSE) and several center members including myself have appointments in CSE, it made perfect sense to request space in the new Gates Center,” Rao said.
 “We are grateful that CSE generously allocated both collaborative lab space for our students and faculty as well as offices for our staff.”

 A new location, in the heart of the UW campus

 One of the main benefits of the move is being closer to faculty, staff, and students on campus.
 Many of the students involved in research for the CNT work in labs in CSE, the Department of Electrical & Computer Engineering, and the School of Medicine in the Health Sciences Building.
 Luckily, the Bill & Melinda Gates Center for Computer Science & Engineering is located in the middle of campus.